A History of the Azores

 of Dover.
 On São Miguel, I stare at myriad stars:

-as we men prepare to take a pilgrimage across
+as islanders prepare to take a pilgrimage across

-the islands, not stopping for the sea but walking
+the atolls, not stopping for the sea but walking

 on and through it, climbing seamounts named